-- ✓ This facility discharges to a stream with an EPA approved TMDL.
-Effluent from this facility flows into Tributary to Flat Creek, which flows into Flat Creek (C) (865).
-Flat Creek has a TMDL for sediment.
-The pollutant source is identified as agricultural nonpoint sources.
-This permit is consistent with the assumptions and requirements of the TMDL. - ✓ The Department has not conducted a stream survey for the Tributary to Flat Creek waterbody.
+- This facility does not discharge to a 303(d) listed stream or to a stream with an EPA approved TMDL. - The Department has not conducted a stream survey for this waterbody.
 When a stream survey is conducted, more information may be available about the receiving stream.